How homeless people live in the USA: a difficult story of one man

 Suddenly a bearded man comes in.
-Greasy blonde hair and ask for a haircut.
-The zipped up windbreaker, the well-worn jeans are homeless, he's homeless.
-In the faded brown eyes, fatigue is reflected mixed with indifference, as after a hard working day.
+Greasy blonde hair just begs for a haircut.
+A dirty windbreaker, pretty worn jeans - homeless, he's homeless.
+The faded brown eyes reflect tiredness mixed with indifference, like after a hard day at work.
 Suddenly he rushes to our table.

 - Tom! - joyfully greets my neighbor.

 - Jason!
-How do you? - answers Tom.
+How do you? - Tom answers.

--In order.
-Like children?
-Says the homeless man.
+-OK.
+Like children? - says the homeless man.

 The conversation comes out quick.
 As if two old acquaintances waved at each other at the intersection.
 Homeless disappears in the restroom.
 To go to the toilet of a small cafe or fast food for the homeless in the United States is a common thing.

 “We studied in the same class,” Tom calmly explained.
 “Good boy, he lived next door.”

 Tom spent his childhood and youth near the ocean.
 The prestigious area, where now renting the simplest house costs from $ 4 per month.
 And a tramp in soiled clothes grew up there?
 I ran a chill.

 “Jason loved surfing,” he continued calmly. - Often ran away from lessons to the ocean.
 Already a teenager conquered the waves.
 Not like the avid pro surfers, but also good ones.
 It's time to go to university.
 But Jason kept surfing. "

 “He never did.
 More precisely, I did not even try.
 Not in a year, not in three.
 In the end I didn't become a surfer either, ”said Tom.